 - Thumbnail > From the thumbnails that are auto-generated, choose the thumbnail that best represents your video or upload a custom thumbnail.
-(Note: We cover this later in this guide.).
+(Note: I cover this later in this guide.).

 - Playlist > Add the video to the desired playlist.